MileHacker Logo

 Airport Services & Transfers

 Longyearbyen Airport (LYR) is small but functional.
 It features basic amenities.
-Transfers to town are straightforward.
+Transfers into town are straightforward.

 Facilities & Options

 • Airport Facilities: Small cafe, duty-free shop.
-Car rental desks available.
+Car hire counters available.

 • Airport Bus: Connects to all accommodations, meets scheduled flights (180-200 NOK one-way).